 The CDC has established a surveillance case definition for Lyme disease.
 This requires exposure to ticks in an endemic area and a skin lesion that is larger than 5cm.
 By this definition, exposure requires outdoor activities in the past 30 days of the onset of skin lesion.
 An endemic area is considered one where there has been at least two confirmed cases of Lyme disease.
 Unfortunately this definition is used for reporting and not helpful in actual individual diagnosis.

-Ultimately the best clinical diagnosis of Lyme disease is based on history, risk and a physician with a good knowledge of the disease process.
+Ultimately, an accurate clinical diagnosis of Lyme disease hinges on the patient's medical history, risk factors, and a physician with expertise in the condition.

 Treatment

-The risk of serious complications in untreated patients with a known tick bite is low because less than 5% of those bitten in endemic areas become infected.
-Secondly, most people with an identified tick bite remove it before it has been attached for the 36-48 hours required for the tick to cause infection.
+The likelihood of severe complications in individuals with a known tick bite who do not receive treatment is minimal, as fewer than 5% of those bitten in areas where ticks are common end up getting infected.
+Additionally, the majority of individuals who notice a tick bite remove the tick before it has been attached for the 36-48 hours needed for the tick to transmit an infection.

 Rickettsial Diseases

-Of these, three potentially transmit disease.
-They include Rocky Mountain spotted fever, Q fever and ehrlichial infections.
-It is important to note that exposure to crushed ticks, or fluids from these ticks may transmit rickettsiae.
+Out of these, three have the potential to spread diseases.
+These are Rocky Mountain spotted fever, Q fever, and ehrlichial infections.
+It is crucial to emphasize that coming into contact with crushed ticks or their fluids can transmit rickettsiae.

 Rocky Mountain Spotted Fever

-This disease was first recognized in the Snake River Valley area of Idaho in 1896.
-Dr. Howard Ricketts established the epidemiology of this disease and also realized that ticks were the vector for transmitting this disease.
-The causative organism was named Rickettsia rickettsii.
+In 1896, the Snake River Valley area of Idaho was where this disease was initially identified.
+Dr. Howard Ricketts not only determined the epidemiology of the disease but also discovered that ticks were responsible for transmitting it.
+The causative organism was subsequently named Rickettsia rickettsii.

 Symptoms